The-Baguettes/website/content/post/hello-world.md

 ---

 Hello, from [the-baguettes.github.io](http://the-baguettes.github.io).
-This is *The Baguettes* homepage and blog.
+This is *The Baguettes'* homepage and blog.